 Sugar is a natural preservative in a jam, you need a certain amount of sugar to makes jam, especially if making no pectin plum jam.
 For a sweet jam, you go beyond that amount and make it very sweet.
 That's why in ingredients, I have mentioned both measures for less and more sugar in jam.
 The amount of sugar that goes in plum jam also depends on the sweetness of the fruit.

 - Using 2 cups of sugar with 1 kg plum (2.2 pounds) will give you sweet and tarty plum jam.
 And why not make a less sugar more pulp jam at home and ditch the store-bought jam.
-Great for weight water and healthy food lovers.
+Great for weight watcher and healthy food lovers.
 One drawback is that reducing sugar will give you thinner jam.
 But it tastes good and is spreadable too.

-- Using 2.5 to 3 cups of sugar with 1 kg plums will make a sweet jam just like the store-bought, of course, better with real ingredients.
+- Using 2.5 cups of sugar with 1 kg plums will make a sweet jam just like the store-bought, of course, better with real ingredients.
 If you are making jam for kids then I suggest adding extra sugar.
 You can always start with less sugar and add more as needed.

 No, peeling plum for plum jam without pectin is not necessary.
 In fact, as for most fruits peels are rich in antioxidants and so there is no need to waste them.
 The fiber from the peel also helps thicken the jam.
 Most importantly, the skin will disappear after blending.

 Plums are high in pectin and it helps the jam to set as it cools.
 But natural pectin is not as effective as added pectin.
 So expect a soft jam that is spreadable and thick but not jelly-like or store-bought jam.